-- Landscape condition, given the critical role of the contributing watershed or surrounding landscape. - ➤ Biotic condition, as measured by the species composition, canopy structure and diversity - > Impacts to hydrology and soil conditions - > Proportion of native or exotic invasives that could alter species composition. - > Degree of fragmentation in the riparian as well as upland areas.
+- Landscape condition, given the critical role of the contributing watershed or surrounding landscape. - Biotic condition, as measured by the species composition, growth forms and diversity - > Impacts on nutrient status that could affect species diversity. - Impacts on hydrology and soil conditions. - Proportion of native or exotic invasives that could alter species composition. - > Degree of fragmentation in the riparian as well as upland areas.

-A.2.3 Ecological Integrity Metrics
+A.2.3.
+Ecological Integrity Metrics